New members are always welcome at the Brisbane Symphonic Band.

 BSB Swing has brass, woodwind and rhythm sections and includes saxophone, trumpet, trombone, string or electric bass, guitar, keyboard, drums, tuned and untuned percussion.

-While our saxophone section is full, we do have vacancies on trumpet and trombone and in our rhythm section.
+While our saxophone section is full, we do have vacancies on trumpet and trombone and guitar.

 BSB Swing plays traditional and contemporary big band music in styles such as jazz, blues, funk, rock, neo-swing and Latin.